 Regarding the use of renewable energy, the Act on Purchase of Renewable Energy Sourced Electricity by Electric Utilities was enacted and a feed-in tariff scheme (FIT scheme) for renewable energy started on 1 July 2012.
-Under the Act, electrical power suppliers must purchase electricity from renewable energy sources (solar PV, wind power, hydraulic power, geothermal and biomass) at a fixed price for a government-guaranteed period.
+Under the Act, electrical power suppliers must purchase electricity from renewable energy sources (solar PV, wind power, hydraulic power, geothermal and biomass) at a fixed price for a government-guaranteed period, unless electrical power suppliers can establish that they have justifiable reasons for not doing so as described in the Act.

 The price and the period is determined according to the type, form of installation, scale, and so on, of the renewable energy source.
 Facilities generating renewable power must satisfy the standards and certification required by the Minister of Economy, Trade and Industry (METI).